Category Archives: Fashion

 Topics Feminine.
 (1946, November 16).
 Border Watch (Mount Gambier, SA : 1861 – 1954), p.
 12. Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article79864845

-American fashion houses, set up after WW2, were sending their beach wear Australia’s way in 1947, even those made from plastic coated aluminum yarn.
+American fashion houses, set up after WW2, were sending their beachwear Australia’s way in 1947, even those made from plastic coated aluminium yarn.

 Topics Feminine.
 (1947, January 4).
 Border Watch (Mount Gambier, SA : 1861 – 1954), p.
 12. Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article78134282